Outdoor Garden Classroom Program

 We have found that in the Mohave Desert, school gardens fare best when maintained professionally, with weekly visits by a farmer, which also includes a weekly workshop in garden topics for classes.
 After the first year, the school has the option of continuing with the farmer or maintaining the garden on their own.

 PRE-K THROUGH 5TH GRADE GARDEN STEM LESSONS

-Green Our Planet in collaboration with Three Square and 12 CCSD Teachers and 3 farmers from Garden Farms created the first Pre-K through 5th grade STEM garden curriculum aligned to Next Generation Science standards and Nevada State Standards.
-Released in the fall of 2014, it is now in its second, revised edition, and allows teachers to teach STEM subjects directly in the gardens instead of in a classroom.
+Green Our Planet in collaboration with Three Square and 12 CCSD Teachers and 3 farmers from Garden Farms created the first Pre-K through 5th grade STEAM garden curriculum aligned to Next Generation Science standards and Nevada State Standards.
+Released in the fall of 2014, it is now in its second, revised edition, and allows teachers to teach STEAM subjects directly in the gardens instead of in a classroom.
 You can see the curriculum here.

 SPECIAL NEEDS CURRICULUM

 In collaboration with Desert Oasis High School, Green Our Planet helped find funding for the creation of a vocational garden curriculum for special need students at Middle and High Schools.

 GREEN OUR PLANET COORDINATORS AND FORMATION OF GARDEN TEAMS

 According to national research, the most sustainable school garden programs are those that are run by garden teams ideally composed of a teacher from each grade level.
 Green Our Planet helps form these teams, then assigns a Green Our Planet Coordinator to attend Garden Team meetings each month in order to help schools achieve their vision for the their garden program.
 The Green Our Planet coordinators are all college- educated and bring a wide variety of skills to the schools, including architectural design, hydroponics, graphic arts, horticulture, and health sciences.